FAQ

 Q. Is http4k a library or a framework?

-A. Although it has many of the features of a framework, we consider http4k to be a library which adds a common HTTP routing layer.
+A. Neither!
+Although it has many of the features of a framework, we consider the http4k ecosystem to be a generalised Toolkit which enables the creation of HTTP-based applications.
 It is incredibly unopinionated and has been designed to not enforce design decisions on the API user.
 We use http4k for applications both large and small, using no DI framework.

 Q. Is http4k currently used in production?

 A. Absolutely!
-Whilst overall stats are obviously hard to come by, the biggest known usage of the library is serving the global site traffic (rank ~700 globally) for a large academic publisher, easily serving 10s of millions of requests per day on a few nodes.
-Additionally judging from the download stats and interest in the Slack channel indicate that take-up is increasing nicely. http4k also appears in the Thoughtworks Tech Radar, which covers useful and upcoming technologies used in Thoughtworks-delivered projects.
+Whilst overall stats are hard to come by, we have built and run many production systems using http4k in many different industries.
+The biggest known usage of http4k is serving the global site traffic (rank ~700 globally) for a large academic publisher, easily serving 10s of millions of requests per day on a few nodes.
+At last check, the library was being downloaded millions of times a month from Maven Central. http4k also appears in the Thoughtworks Tech Radar, which covers useful and upcoming technologies used in Thoughtworks-delivered projects.

 If you’re running http4k in production and would like to be listed on the site as an adopter, please get in touch.